-93 M. Ličková, 'European Exceptionalism in International Law', EJIL, 2008, pp. 463-490, at 466.
-This statement is even more valuable after 60 years of existence.
+106Ličková, "European exceptionalism in international law", (2008) EJIL, 463-490, at 466.
+This statement is even more pertinent after 60 years of existence.

-94 Joined Cases 21-24/72, paras.14-18; see also Schütze, op.cit., at 394-99; Van Rossem, op.cit., at 30-31.
+107Joined Cases C-21-24/72, International Fruit Company NV and others v.
+Produktschap voor Groenten en Fruit, EU:C:1972:115, paras.14-18; See also Schütze, op. cit. supra note 101, at 394-99; Van Rossem, op. cit. supra note 101, at 30-31.

-95 Rosas, op.cit., at 1326.
+108Rosas, op. cit. supra note 99, at 1326.

-96 Remember the importance of the fact that in the ERTA case, the court recognised that the Member States "acted in the interest and on behalf of the Community."
-Case 22/70, paras.
+109Remember the importance of the fact that in the ERTA case, the ECJ recognized that the Member States "acted in the interest and on behalf of the Community."
+Case C-22/70, Commission v.
+Council (ERTA), EU:C:1971:32, paras.
 80-90.
 And, in relation to the ILO, it held that competences "may, if necessary, be exercised through the medium of the Member States acting jointly in the Community's interest."
-Opinion 2/19, par.
-37.
+See Opinion 2/91, Convention N° 170 of the ILO, EU:C:1993:106, para 37.

-97 Cf. also Delgado Casteleiro, op.cit.
-This doctrine was mentioned by the Commission in the discussions on the ILC Draft Articles on the Responsibility of International Organizations: "European Union member States have transferred competences (and therefore decision-making authority) on a range of subject matters to the European Union. [...]
-This requires special rules of attribution and responsibility in cases where European Union member States are in fact only implementing a binding rule of the international organization.
-In other words, the European Union exercises normative control of the member States who then act as Union agents rather than on their own account when implementing Union law."
-ILC, Responsibility that it simply regains its status as a full party in any practical sense now that it becomes responsible again in substantive terms.
+110Cf. also Casteleiro, op. cit. supra note 81.
+This doctrine was mentioned by the Commission in the discussions on the ILC Draft Articles on the Responsibility of International Organizations: "...European Union Member States have transferred competences (and therefore decision-making authority) on a range of subject matters to the European Union.
+This requires special rules of attribution and responsibility in cases where European Union member States are in fact only implementing a binding rule of the international organization ... in other words, the European Union exercises normative control of the Member States who then act as Union agents rather than on their own account when implementing Union law."
+ILC, Responsibility of international organizations, Comments and observations received from international organizations, Sixty-third session, UN Doc.
+A/CN.4/637, pp. 37-38.

+in substantive terms.
 Yet, the implementation of those agreements was basically done on the basis of EU rules and in close alignment with EU law and policies.
 One may think of multilateral international agreements in the maritime or fisheries area, on the basis of which the UK is a member of international organizations (such as the ILO or the IMO) in which it, so far, mainly or partly acted as an agent of the Union.
-A recent statement of the International Tribunal for the Law of the Sea (ITLOS) is illustrative in that respect: "In cases where an international organization, in the exercise of its exclusive competence in fisheries matters, concludes a fisheries access agreement with an SRFC Member State, which provides for access by vessels flying the flag of its member States to fish in the exclusive economic zone of that State, the obligations of the flag State become the obligations of the international organization."98 While the status of agreements concluded by the Union may be clear, the question may be raised to what extent agreements concluded by Member States are (also) part of the Union's legal order,99 in which case disentanglement from that order may be more complex than a withdrawal of a Member State would suggest.
-It is true that the situations that come to mind concern multilateral agreements to which all Member States are a party, but even 'UK-only' agreements should not be a priori excluded.
-As an example, the UK is a signatory to 84 BITs with other countries.
-100
+A recent statement of the International Tribunal for the Law of the Sea (ITLOS) is illustrative in that respect: "In cases where an international organization, in the exercise of its exclusive competence in fisheries matters, concludes a fisheries access agreement with an SRFC Member State, which provides for access by vessels flying the flag of its member States to fish in the exclusive economic zone of that State, the obligations of the flag State become the obligations of the international organization."111 While the status of agreements concluded by the Union may be clear, the question may be raised to what extent agreements concluded by Member States are (also) part of the Union's legal order,112 in which case disentanglement from that order may be more complex than a withdrawal of a Member State would suggest.
+It is true that the situations that come to mind concern multilateral agreements to which all Member States are a party, but even "UK-only" agreements should not be a priori excluded.
+As an example, the UK is a signatory to 84 BITs with other countries, 113 but also the Regulation on Financial Responsibility,114 for instance, may very well reveal issues arising over the transition, over whether the EU or UK should bear financial responsibility arising from a dispute under an international agreement.